 In his 1st century CE work on Alexander, Greek biographer Plutarch wrote about how Alexander had met a young man, Sandrokottos, who would eventually defeat the Nanda ruler Agrammes or Xandrames (Dhanananda, the last of the Nanda kings) and claim the Magadha crown.
 Other Graeco-Roman accounts also made references to this ‘Sandrokottos’, who historians in India could not place.
-Even the Puranas, with their long lists of kings and dynasties, made no reference to him.

 The question – who was Sandrokottos – flummoxed many.

 A Sanskrit scholar and linguist, William Jones, chanced upon the answer when he came across a Sanskrit play, Mudrarakshasa, written between the 4th and 8th centuries CE by Vishakhadatta.
 The play narrated the story of the ascent of King Chandragupta Maurya and how he had defeated the last Nanda ruler.
 Jones, who founded the Asiatic Society of Bengal, in Kolkata, in the late 18th century CE, put two and two together and concluded that the ‘Sandrokottos’ of Greek records was none other than Chandragupta Maurya, the founder of the Mauryan Empire.